 Oils – by adding certain colored oils or essential oils, you can add a color naturally.
 I’ve only come across a few that really added color, but never the less I will be mentioning some of them

-Turmeric has been used for centuries in the traditional Indian medicine known as Ayuveda, because of its strong anti-oxidant and anti=inflammatory properties.
-Today, besides it’s uses in cooking, its still used for preventing and fighting disease as well as in traditional beauty regimes and remedies.
-Most common uses in beauty is by applying it in a paste to the face and body, for clear and bright skin.
-Actually a Turmeric paste is often applied on the skin of a bride to be in traditional Indian weddings, and some places in South India it is used by women as a face powder.
-Needless to say, it is a great additive to soap, and makes for a variety of yellow shades.
+Turmeric has been used for centuries in the traditional Indian medicine known as Ayurveda, because of its strong anti-oxidant and anti=inflammatory properties.
+Today, besides its uses in cooking, its still used for preventing and fighting disease as well as in traditional beauty regimes and remedies.
+Most common uses in beauty are by applying it in a paste to the face and body, for clear and bright skin.
+Actually, a Turmeric paste is often applied to the skin of a bride to be in traditional Indian weddings, and some places in South India it is used by women as a face powder.
+Needless to say, it is a great additive to soap and makes for a variety of yellow shades.
 When adding it to your soap, be aware that the color will look much darker right after being added, as it will when the soap has cured.
 Also, an excess will make the soap ‘bleed’ yellow.
-I typically add between 1-4 table spoon fulls per kg of oil.
+I typically add between 1-4 tablespoon fulls per kg of oil.

 In small quantities it gives a light yellowish color

 When more is added it gives an almost brownish color